Native Americans for Kids

 The original Chickasaw Indians lived in small villages.
 Their homes were one room wattle and daub homes made with a wood frame covered with a plaster of mud and straw.
-Typically the homes would be laid out in an oval with the center of village being the main meeting place.
+Typically the homes would be laid out in an oval with the center of the village being the main meeting place.
 They also enjoyed a form of the game lacrosse called stickball and most villages had a stickball field.

 What language did they speak?